Changelog

 New

-Export your sessions to Clockify directly from History.
-Pick a date range, map your projects to Clockify projects, and export in one click.
+Export your sessions directly from History.
+Pick a date range, map your projects, and export in one click to a connected tool.

 New

-Re-exporting a session updates the existing Clockify entry instead of creating a duplicate.
+Re-exporting a session updates the existing entry in the connected tool instead of creating a duplicate.

 New

-Sessions that have been exported to Clockify show a small checkmark next to the duration — so you always know what's been synced.
+Sessions that have been exported show a small checkmark next to the duration — so you always know what's been synced.

 New